|~Elmer Fryer Portraits of Alice White~

 White met Sidney Bartlett, a New York stage actor trying to break into films, in 1929.
 Their romance

 rocked Hollywood as they traveled across the country together, sometimes proclaiming and sometimes

-shortest.
-Less than 24 hours after they said their vows, White was recalled to Hollywood to begin work
+Less than 24 hours after they said their vows, White was recalled to Hollywood to begin work on a new

 They parted 18 months later, and in 1937 White told a divorce court that she left Bartlett after she

 discovered that while she was away on a personal appearance tour, Bartlett had other women living with